 20. Look at alternative financing options

-This can make the buying process even more competitive for first-time buyers.
+A third of homebuyers are paying all-cash, which can make the buying process even more competitive for first-time buyers.
 Luckily, there are ways to become a cash buyer without having to come up with hundreds of thousands out of pocket, such as utilizing HomeLight’s Cash Offer program.

 Under this program, HomeLight buys the home (in cash!) for pre-qualified buyers, and then sells it back to them after closing for the same purchase price, plus a small program fee.